A Singaporean mum has now become our mummy #fitspo after her amazing health transformation.

 Ting Luan said that she does not advocate dieting, and relies on Muay Thai and weightlifting to lose weight.
 In the span of eight months, she lost 40 kg and now weighs only 53 kg.

-She said that she also hopes to participate in the Mrs Singapore Pageant and win.”Winning in the contest will be an affirmation of my hard work and tenacity in the face of the ordeals,” she quipped.
+She said that she also hoped to win the Mrs Singapore Pageant.”Winning in the contest will be an affirmation of my hard work and tenacity in the face of the ordeals,” she quipped.

 In her spare time, Ting Luan often works with The Heart Enterprise, a social enterprise which seeks to improve the quality of life for disadvantaged or marginalised families with special needs.